-- William Regal vs Kassius Ohno in Florida Championship Wrestling's WWE revival.
-Though it was Regal was the physical aggressor, as he couldn't check his temper to Ohno repeatedly calling worthless.
+- William Regal vs Kassius Ohno in Florida Championship Wrestling's WWE revival(though the payoff didn't come till 2013 after the promotion was scrapped in favor of NXT).
+Though it was Regal was the physical aggressor, as he couldn't check his temper to Ohno repeatedly calling him worthless.
 Chris Hero would later be on the receiving end of this, the older Hero against Trent Barretta in EVOLVE.

-- Lelani Kai vs. La Amazona in Ring Warriors, though it was relative, as Kai didn't stop being the dirty cheat everyone knew she was..
+- Leilani Kai vs. La Amazona in Ring Warriors, though it was relative, as Kai didn't stop being the dirty cheat everyone knew she was..

 - Dave Finlay vs. Sami Callihan in EVOLVE.
 In this case, it was the "hero" going after "the villain" in an effort to redeem him.

 - On March 12th 2012, Cherry had a match at Union Pro Wrestling against her long standing rival, Mio Shirai, with the stipulation being that if Cherry lost, her real age would become public knowledge.
-It was subverted afterwards when Cherry won but the passport that was being used as her proof of age was stolen by GAMI, who as far as we know, is older than Cherry.
+It was subverted afterwards when Cherry won but the passport that was being used as her proof of age was stolen by GAMI, who was eventually revealed to be older than Cherry.